All Episodes

 He literally walked it back and they wouldn't even retract the story.

-Their source walked back the statement that he had lied to them about, and they wouldn't pull the story.
+Their source walked back the statement that he had lied to them about and they wouldn't pull the story.

-I mean, that's not journalism, that's propaganda.
+I mean, that's not journalism.

-I mean, they're pretty damn good at implementing them themselves.
+For people that like to run around and talk about Stalinist tactics and all these things, I mean, they're pretty damn good at implementing them themselves.

 That's what they do.